SudeshnaBora/Topics/misc_interesting.md

-1. Oldfield, R. C. The assessment and analysis of handedness: the Edinburgh inventory.
-Neuropsychologia 9, 97–113 (1971).
+1. <strike>Oldfield, R. C. The assessment and analysis of handedness: the Edinburgh inventory.
+Neuropsychologia 9, 97–113 (1971).</strike>